tkey/tkey-swift/README.md

 There are several ways to solve this problem.
 Below is an example guide,

 1. Initialize the tkey on Device A. (2/2 shares are needed)
 2. Create an extra share using the Security question module and reconstruct it.
 (2/3)
 3. Recover the final key from Device A' with the social login share and security question share.
-4. Create a new share and save it as device share.
+4. Save the security question share locally.
 If you set up the device share like this, you don't need to ask the security question every time you log in.

 In addition to this, there is also a way to serialize a share created on device A and import it from device A' to reconstruct it.